-The following morning, after a late-ish start due to my laziness (i.e. I was warm in my sleeping bag..and it was darn cold in the shadow of the canyon! 😉 ), I continued my way up the canyon.
+The following morning, after a late-ish start due to my laziness (i.e., I was warm in my sleeping bag..and it was darn cold in the shadow of the canyon! 😉 ), I continued my way up the canyon.

 I was still dumbfounded at the beauty of the canyon.
 And how isolated it felt.

-Soon, the Colorado River was reached.
+Soon, I reached the Colorado River.

 The mouth of the canyon entered into the most famous and influential watershed in the American west.

 I had no thought about politics or environmental concerns while gazing on the river.
-It was enough to just enjoy the quiet and solitude.
-To listen to the river pass on by and lap against the shore.
+It was enough just to enjoy the quiet and solitude.
+To listen to the river, pass on by and lap against the shore.

 The return trip proved to be just as memorable.